cftang9/PQD/README.md

 # Set the sample size n and the Kendall's tau
 n = 10; tau = 0.2
 # Generate a sample of size n
-# For illustration, we set seed at 100
+# For illustration, we set the seed to be 100
 set.seed(100)
 Sample = RV_CopTau(n, tau, Copula="Clayton")
 # Name the sample by X and Y